DO 道, Waza 技

 • “The circle symbolizes the spirit of harmony, the triangle symbolizes the spirit of progress, and the square symbolizes the spirit of solidity.”

-• “The triangle represents the points where the spiritual, mental, and physical sides meet and the energy that is generated when these three points are united.
-The circle represents the infinite possibilities of unity and harmony, and the square represents the solid foundation of physical strength.”
+• “The triangle represents the points where the spiritual, mental, and physical sides meet and the energy generated when these three points unite.
+The circle represents the infinite possibilities of unity and harmony, while the square represents the solid foundation of physical strength.”

 Author’s Note: We appreciate your readership!
 This article serves as a preliminary introduction to the subject matter.
 While we aim for accuracy, we cannot guarantee the content’s precision and it may contain elements of speculation.
 We strongly advise you to pursue additional research if this topic piques your interest.
 Begin your AikidoDiscovery adventure! 🙂